vossisboss/tutorial-series/customize-homepage.md

 4. Call to Action (CTA): Incorporate a CTA that guides visitors to take a specific action, such as "View Portfolio," "Hire Me," or "Learn More."
 5. Downloadable Resume

 In this section, you'll learn how to add features 1 through 4 to your homepage.
-You will add your resume or CV later in the tutorial.
+You'll add your resume or CV later in the tutorial.

 Now, modify your `home/models` file to include the following: